Optically trapped exciton-polariton condensates in a perovskite microcavity: Results

-We next studied the case where the pump diameter is bigger than the LHP microwire to explore finite size effects from the wire [see Fig.~\eqref{fig:asymetric}].
-Coincidentally, at low pump powers we observe PL coming from a defect located at $x \approx -3.5$~$\mu$m [see Fig.~\ref{fig:asymetric}(a)].
-Such defects are a common issue in LHPs (for details on LHP crystal quality see Ref.~\cite{Kedziora2024}).
-As the power is increased, we eventually observe dominant emission coming from the polariton condensation populating a Hermite-Gaussian $\psi_{n_x=1,n_y=4}$ mode [see Fig.~\ref{fig:asymetric}(b)] with different standing wave quanta $(n_x,n_y)$ along $x$ and $y$ due to the small width of the wire compared to the pump diameter.
-The energy-resolved real-space PL shown in Fig.~\ref{fig:asymetric}(c) was collected along the $y$-axis marked by black dotted line in Fig.~\ref{fig:asymetric}(b).
-There we can see two major parts of the spectra -- the PL around 2.30~eV are connected with sample defects and wire's edges -- while the much stronger and narrow lower energy PL around 2.28~eV correspond to the trapped polariton condensate.
-Figure~\ref{fig:asymetric}(d) shows energy resolved cross-sections of the two states visible around 2.278 eV showing different parity.
+We next studied the case where the pump diameter is bigger than the LHP microwire to explore finite size effects from the wire [see \textbf{Figure~\ref{fig:asymetric}]}.
+Coincidentally, at low pump powers we observe PL coming from a defect located at $x \approx -2.5$~$\mu$m [see Figure~\ref{fig:asymetric}\textbf{a}].
+Hence, the condensate pattern becomes slightly asymmetric, causing an uneven mode distribution near $2.304$~eV and $2.264$~eV.
+Such defects are a common issue in LHPs (for details on LHP crystal quality, see Ref.~\cite{Kedziora2024}).
+As the power is increased, we eventually observe dominant emission coming from the polariton condensation populating a Hermite-Gaussian $\psi_{n_x=1,n_y=4}$ mode [see Figure~\ref{fig:asymetric}\textbf{b}] with different standing wave quanta $(n_x,n_y)$ along $x$ and $y$ due to the small width of the wire compared to the pump diameter.
+The combined in-plane potentials from the finite wire width (confinement along $x$ acting on photons) and the optical trap (confinement along $y$ acting on excitons) reduce the rotational symmetry of the condensate down to $\mathcal{C}_2$ rotation ($180^\circ$) which means orbital states are no longer good eigenmodes and become replaced by Hermite-Gauss modes.
+The energy-resolved real-space PL shown in Figure~\ref{fig:asymetric}\textbf{c} was collected along the $y$-axis marked by black dotted line in Figure~\ref{fig:asymetric}\textbf{b}.
+There we can see two major parts of the spectra -- the PL around 2.30~eV is connected with sample defects and wire's edges -- while the much stronger and narrow lower energy PL around 2.28~eV corresponds to the trapped polariton condensate.
+Figure~\ref{fig:asymetric}\textbf{d} shows energy resolved cross-sections of the two states visible around 2.278 eV showing different parity.